-Select three or four colours in a similar colour family and pour them in the middle of the board.
+Select three or four colors in a similar color family and pour them in the middle of the board.
 Take a large sea sponge and dab the paint all over the board to create a blended and subtle mottled effect.

 Finish with a thin coat of matte, water-resistant sealer.
 Doing so prevents wear and tear.
 It also ensures the food will not stain the backdrop after repeated use.

 The beautiful thing about plywood is that it is lighter and easier to store.
 Other types of wood used for food photography backgrounds such as pine or spruce are quite heavy in comparison.

 9. Craft or Construction Papers

-If you enjoy colourful food photography, using craft paper can be a great option.
+If you enjoy colorful food photography, using craft paper can be a great option.

 You can source large pieces of craft paper or construction paper at your local craft supply store.
-But you can also check out sites like Amazon for packages of paper offering a variety of colours.
+But you can also check out sites like Amazon for packages of paper offering a variety of colors.

 In the image below, I used a large piece of yellow construction paper as my food photography background.

 8. Old Baking Paper

 If your baking paper is looking too new or you want to rough it up a bit further, coat with butter or oil and bake on high heat until it is brown.